What is a Decentralised Exchange (DEX)?

 Traditional exchanges are prime targets for hackers due to the large volume of assets they hold.
 A DEX, however, disperses funds across many different points, making them less susceptible to large-scale attacks.

-The Mechanics of a Decentralized Exchange
+The Mechanics of a Decentralised Exchange

 Blockchain and Smart Contracts